Health in Liberia: Water and sanitation

 After the thirteen year long civil war, populations in the slums of Liberia skyrocketed.
-In Liberia, over 90% of children under the age of five die as a result of the water crisis.
 Infection, sickness, and death may be reduced if people had access to clean water.
-The Last Well is a non-profit organization committed to providing safe drinking water to Liberians.
-The charity has provided clean water to more than 4 million Liberians.
 Due to the lack of proper toilets and sanitation in rural areas, about 42% of people have to defecate in the open.
 Additionally, a lack of adequate sanitation can lead to the spread of infection and lead to students missing school.
 On the other hand, the Government of Liberia is trying to improve these situations through a WASH initiative that will promote access to clean drinking water, sanitation and hygiene practices.
 Following the Ebola epidemic in 2014, there was an urgent need for WASH services in schools to avoid sickness.
 Between 2015 and 2016, 55 percent of Liberia's 4,460 schools lacked a functioning water supply, 43 percent lacked sanitization facilities, and only 18 percent lacked permanent handwashing facilities.
 The WASH program impacted about 50,763 persons in Liberia's five rural counties with limited access to water.
 As part of the initiative, two pit latrines were erected in two clinics, three wells were constructed in one clinic, and six wells were retrofitted in six communities.